2015 Rochelle–Fairdale tornado: Meteorological synopsis

-Impact
+Tornado summary

 The tornado first began at 6:39 p.m.
 CDT (23:39 UTC) on April 9, just northeast of Franklin Grove, Illinois.
 It touched down over a field, producing swirls in crops, before moving northeast, crossing IL 38 twice before causing EF1 damage to a Crest Foods plant.
 The tornado soon exited Lee County and entered Ogle County, inflicting EF1 damage to two farm outbuildings that were completely destroyed and EF0 damage to a similar structure that had a portion of its roof uplifted as it crossed IL 38 two more times.
 Intensifying to EF3 strength, much more severe damage was noted along South Skare Court as the tornado entered an area of semi-rural subdivisions to the northwest of Rochelle.
 A few homes in this area were destroyed at EF3 intensity, with other homes nearby sustaining EF2 damage.
 One large house had a room ripped off on its second floor, while a split-level home was almost completely leveled.